 For Culver’s of Beloit, Veterans Day is marked by the approximately 300 flags that decorate the restaurant’s lawn, representing fallen Wisconsin soldiers, and includes a ceremonial salute to our country’s veterans.
 Guests can also celebrate by ordering a patriotic dish of frozen custard, and 100 percent of the proceeds will be donated to VetsRoll, Inc®.

 Over 100 people typically attend the restaurant’s Veterans Day ceremony, including Culver’s Co-founder Craig Culver, who leads the pledge of allegiance.
 A flag folding ritual, military colors display and a flag dedication ceremony rounds out the day’s events.
-After five years of the special celebration, Culver’s guests have helped raise $23,000 for VetsRoll, Inc®.
+After five years of the special celebration, Culver’s franchise partners at over 50 locations have helped raise $190,988.90 for VetsRoll, Inc.®.

 Culver’s restaurants show their appreciation for veterans throughout the year.
 Select restaurants offer military discounts, and some offer special parking spots reserved for veterans.
 Reach out to your local Culver’s to see if they offer either of these honorary perks.

 Photo credit: Michael Cullen Photography, courtesy of VetsRoll, Inc®.